ARTISTIC, HISTORICAL AND CULTURAL HERITAGE

 Presentation of the Salamanca Luz y Vanguardia Festival's third edition, in the Plaza Mayor of the city.
 Video voice transcription (Spanish version) [PDF]

-From 14 to 17 June, 2018, locals and visitors will be able to stroll around the streets and enjoy the light art in and on some of the city's most emblematic monuments and spaces in a spectacle that is free of charge and open to all.
-Luz y Vanguardias has four sections:
+From 14 to 17 June, 2018, locals and visitors were able to stroll around the streets and enjoy the light art in and on some of the city's most emblematic monuments and spaces in a spectacle that is free of charge and open to all.
+Luz y Vanguardias had four sections:

 - The curated artists section.
-The Scottish artist living in Finland, Charles Sandison, will be presenting his work on the exterior of the New Cathedral; the Hispano-Mexican designer Darya von Berner will transform the façade of the University of Salamanca in the Patio de Escuelas, the Valladolid artist Eugenio Ampudia, who received an award at the last edition of ARCO, will display his creation on the Plateresque architecture of the Convent of San Esteban, while a new space for the festival, the recently restored Palacio de Monterrey, will serve as the canvas for the ground-breaking Cantabrian artist Juan López.
+The Scottish artist living in Finland, Charles Sandison, was presenting his work on the exterior of the New Cathedral; the Hispano-Mexican designer Darya von Berner transformed the façade of the University of Salamanca in the Patio de Escuelas, the Valladolid artist Eugenio Ampudia, who received an award at the last edition of ARCO, displayed his creation on the Plateresque architecture of the Convent of San Esteban, while a new space for the festival, the recently restored Palacio de Monterrey, served as the canvas for the ground-breaking Cantabrian artist Juan López.

 - The +Luz section with a parallel programme offered by five of the city's art venues.
-Luz y Vanguardias is once again showing its commitment to incorporating the city's traditional and alternative art venues into the festival.
-The four venues that took part last year will be back for more (the DA2 contemporary art centre, the Adora Calvo Gallery, the multidisciplinary venue Espacio Nuca, and the La Salchichería cultural space) and they will be joined for the first time by the Fundación Venancio Blanco, which is dedicated to the brilliant, recently deceased sculptor from Salamanca.
+Luz y Vanguardias was once again showing its commitment to incorporating the city's traditional and alternative art venues into the festival.
+The four venues that took part in 2017 were back for more (the DA2 contemporary art centre, the Adora Calvo Gallery, the multidisciplinary venue Espacio Nuca, and the La Salchichería cultural space) and they was joined for the first time by the Fundación Venancio Blanco, which is dedicated to the brilliant, recently deceased sculptor from Salamanca.

 'Sorolla and fashion' exhibition.
 Video voice transcription (Spanish version) [PDF]

-The exhibition is hosting at both museums at the same time and in a complementary manner, portraying the presence of fashion in Joaquín Sorolla's work.
-The exhibition makes up of seventy paintings from different museums and private national and international collections — some of which have never been exhibited to the public — in addition to dresses and accessories from the period.
+The exhibition was hosted at both museums at the same time and in a complementary manner, portraying the presence of fashion in Joaquín Sorolla's work.
+The exhibition made up of seventy paintings from different museums and private national and international collections — some of which had never been exhibited to the public — in addition to dresses and accessories from the period.

 Under the awning, on the Beach at Zarauz, 1910.
 Joaquín Sorolla.